Magoula, Larissa

 Magoula (Μαγούλα, [ma'ɣula]) is a village and a community of the Elassona municipality.
 Before the 2011 local government reform it was a part of the municipality of Potamia, of which it was a municipal district.
-The 2011 census recorded 232 inhabitants in the village.
 The community of Magoula covers an area of 7.803 km2.

 Economy

 The population of Magoula is occupied in animal husbandry and agriculture (mainly tobacco).